eclipse/epsilon-website/n/mkdocs/docs/doc/evl.md

 When the user has performed all the necessary *fixes* or chooses to end Phase 3 explicitly, the *post* section of the module is executed.
 There, the user can perform tasks such as serializing the validation trace or producing a summary of the validation process results.

-## Capturing Dependencies Between constraints
+## Capturing Dependencies between Constraints

 It is often the case that constraints conceptually depend on each other.
 To allow users capture such dependencies, EVL provides the *satisfies(constraint : String) : Boolean*, *satisfiesAll(constraints : Sequence(String)) : Boolean* and *satisfiesOne(constraints : Sequence(String)) : Boolean* built-in operations.
 Using these operations, an constraint can specify in its *guard* other constraints which need to be satisfied for it to be meaningful to evaluate.